FumingYang-Felix/CMU-Brain-Computer-Interface/README.md

     4. Combined Behavioral and Neural Analysis Outline

    - Correlation Between Neural Activity and Behavioral Metrics

+    5. DATA STRUCTURE

+    6. Analysis pipeline

+    7. Results and Outputs

 - Analysis Pipeline: Outlines the step-by-step procedures for analyzing behavioral metrics, neural data, and their combined insights.

 - Results and Outputs: Summarizes key findings and provides visualization scripts for reproducing figures.